 GPS Does It All This handy, easy-to-use app leverages the latest GPS technology to help you find any lost or stolen device.
 Read more.
 Collapse.
 Find your phone.
 Lost your phone?
 Try some simple steps, like showing the location or locking the screen, to help you secure it.
 Sign In to Start.

 Of course, Apple, which is nauseatingly obsessed with aesthetics, would likely never add such a feature.
 The researchers further suggest the location technique used by PinMe may be better for autonomous cars than GPS, which can be spoofed, causing wrecks.

 The real problem is that users are effectively helpless against this kind of attack.
 Did someone steal it?
 Your mind races.
 You have no idea.
 You can do this in one of three ways:.
 This will do a search, and Google will automatically load a mini Find My Device window inside of the search results.

 The odds are it will ask you to sign in again so it can find your phone, so go ahead and click the Sign In box.
 This will bring up the Find My Device site and immediately start tracking your device.
 If you have a second Android phone or tablet with you, grab that bad boy and give the app a quick install.

 This will give you a damn good idea of where your phone is.
 There are a series of options just below the device location: Play Sound, Lock, and Erase.

-The first option makes sense if you just need to find your phone at home—it will play your ringtone at full volume for five minutes—the latter two options are crucial for cases when your phone is really gone.
+get link The first option makes sense if you just need to find your phone at home—it will play your ringtone at full volume for five minutes—the latter two options are crucial for cases when your phone is really gone.
 Please call the number below.

 This should, in theory, lock the device up behind the password you entered.
 You can read the whole story here.
 But I digress.
 This will completely factory reset the device, wiping all of your personal data, pictures, music, and all other stored files.
 Once the phone has been wiped, Android Device Manager will no longer work, so this is basically you saying goodbye to your phone—this is the point of no return.